jwestgard/inst326/modules/module02/exercise.md

 ## Extra Credit (1 point)

-Can you write a program that will let you enter a word or phrase and tell you many characters long it is?
-When the user enters "quit" it should stop.
+Write a program that will let you enter a word or phrase and then tell you many characters long it is.
+The program should allow the user to keep entering words and phrases until they enter "quit".

 Here's what a sample run might look like: